-- a) A written request must be submitted by the parent/guardian requesting the school nurse administer over-the-counter medication as prescribed by a physician. - b) A physician's signed request (note or medication form) authorizing the administration of all over-the-counter medication. - c) Over-the counter medication must be in the original manufacturer's package and imprinted with the dosage instructions that are typically found on labeled bottles, blister packs, tubes or cans.
+- A physician's signed request (note or medication form) authorizing the administration of all over-the-counter medication. - c) Over-the counter medication must be in the original manufacturer's package and imprinted with the dosage instructions that are typically found on labeled bottles, blister packs, tubes or cans.